SimonBlanke/Gradient-Free-Optimizers/README.md

 <br>

-Hill climbing iteration + accepts moving to worse positions with decreasing probability over time (transition probability).
+Adds a probability to the hill climbing to move to a worse position in the search-space to escape local optima with decreasing probability over time.

 <br>